Learn about different roles you can pursue if you're interested in launching your marketing career.

-Marketing is how companies attract customers by promoting and selling their products and services.
-The term is broad and includes market research and analysis, advertising, as well as delivering a message through digital means, wording, and branding.
-Marketing can be further broken down into types or strategies:
+Marketing is the work of promoting and selling a company's products (or services) by attracting customers.
+The term is broad and includes market research and analysis, advertising, as well as delivering a message through digital channels.
+Marketing can be further broken down into the following types:

 Social media marketing: Using social media to promote and introduce products and services